How to suggest structural changes¶

 This allows us to download and install different software with

 compatible versions to installed without conflicts arising.
+We will use

 conda activate sphinx